victoria-id/victoria_connect_api_documentation/check.declaration.conduct.vog_nl/data_point.md

 * VOG certificate profile details

 * Assertions
-  * Validatie.nl validation status
-  * Country of birth matches in certificate
   * VOG certificate expiration status
   * Personal name matches in certificate
   * Family name matches in certificate
-  * Place of birth matches in certificate
   * Provided digital certificate
   * Information is valid
   * Specimen was used